copperwall/IMPS/README.md

 1. jal
 1. jr

-I'll be adding more as time allows.
+I'll be adding more when I can.

+I'm also going to try to document my classes/constructors/methods to get some javadocs experience, stay tuned.